omakoleg/typescript-practices/README.md

   Code in `src/` prefixed with `// @playground-link` will have link to typescript playground containing code where this comment was mentioned

-- `yarn jest` - Execute all tests for lessons